Intensity Therapeutics, Inc. A - GuruFocus.com

 PR Newswire

-WESTPORT, Conn., July 5, 2023 /PRNewswire/ -- Intensity Therapeutics, Inc. ("Intensity" or the "Company") (Nasdaq: INTS), a clinical-stage biotechnology company focused on the discovery and development of proprietary, novel immune-based intratumoral cancer therapies designed to kill tumors and increase immune system recognition of cancers, today announced the closing of its upsized initial public offering of 3,900,000 shares of common stock at a public offering price of $5.00 per share.
-In addition, Intensity has granted the underwriters a 45-day option to purchase an additional 585,000 shares of its common stock at the initial public offering price, less the underwriting discounts and commissions.
+WESTPORT, Conn., July 10, 2023 /PRNewswire/ -- Intensity Therapeutics, Inc. ("Intensity" or the "Company") (Nasdaq: INTS), a clinical-stage biotechnology company focused on the discovery and development of proprietary, novel immune-based intratumoral cancer therapies designed to kill tumors and increase immune system recognition of cancers, today announced that the underwriters of its previously announced initial public offering have fully exercised their option to purchase an additional 585,000 shares of its common public stock at the IPO offering price of $5.00 per share, less underwriting discounts and commissions.

-In connection with the offering, the Company's common stock began trading on The Nasdaq Capital Market on June 30, 2023, under the ticker symbol "INTS."

-The net proceeds to Intensity from the offering (prior to any exercise of the underwriter's over-allotment option), after deducting the underwriting discounts, commissions and transaction expenses were approximately $16.2 million.
+The total net proceeds to Intensity from the offering, including proceeds from the exercise of the underwriter's over-allotment option, after deducting the underwriting discounts, commissions and transaction expenses, were approximately $18.9 million.

 The Benchmark Company and Freedom Capital Markets acted as the joint book-running managers for the offering.